comp-strat/web_scraping/url_scraping/README.md

 'filtered_output_file' contains the following columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 ### Running the URL checker
-1. Make sure that 'raw_output_file' contains the columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".
+1. Make sure that the corresponding 'raw_output_file' contains the columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 2. Replace the filepath strings currently in the variables 'raw_output_file' AND 'filtered_output_file' -- i.e. data/[SOME SOURCE FILE].